 Peter Tsegas – Non-Executive Director

-Peter Tsegas has over 15 years of experience in Tanzania (10 years as a resident).
+Peter Tsegas has over 19 years of experience in Tanzania (10 years as a resident).
 He has worked to engage both the private and government sectors on a number of projects.
 Tsegas was founder and Managing Director of Tancoal Energy which he successfully took from an exploration company through to a JV with the Tanzanian government and then into production.
 A number of consulting roles to the Tanzanian government have been undertaken, including the Ministry of Industry and Trade and the Ministry of Energy and Minerals.
 He has also consulted to a number of mining companies including Rio Tinto.

 Doug Richardson – Company Secretary

-INN does not provide investment advice and the information on Investingnews.com profile should not be considered a recommendation to buy or sell any security.
+INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.